near/docs/docs/roles/developer/building.md

 ## First Steps

-- Use [NEAR Examples](http://near.dev/) to deploy one of several sample applications in minutes.
-Explore
+- Explore [NEAR Examples](http://near.dev/) to deploy one of several sample applications in minutes.
 - Use your own development environment to create dApps
   - Beginner: [TestNet](/docs/local-setup/local-dev-testnet)
   - Advanced: [Local Node](/docs/local-setup/local-dev-node) (independent of TestNet)